Simplifying Ratio Calculator

 Real examples: concrete mix (cement : sand : gravel), paint mixing, budget splits.

-Simplify Ratio Calculator 4 Numbers
+Simplifying Ratio Calculator 4 Numbers

 Four-part ratios work the same way.
 Find the GCF of all four values and divide each by it.